GAISSA-UPC/ML-EnergyLabel/README.md

 4. For the data analysis part, open the Jupyter notebooks in the `code/` folder and follow the instructions in each notebook.
 5. To run the web-application locally, navigate to the `app/` folder and run `streamlit run Home.py`.

-Remember to cite the original project when using this code for your own research.
+Remember to cite the original project when using this code for your own research!

 ## Datasets

 This project uses several datasets, which are managed with DVC due to their size.
 These datasets can be found in the `datasets/` directory after running `dvc pull`.

-To add a dataset to DVC:

-1. Navigate to the directory containing your data.
-2. Run `dvc add YourLargeDataset.csv`.
-3. Run `dvc push` to send the data to the remote storage.

-You should see a new `.dvc` file in your directory, which you should commit to your git repository.
-This file tracks the location and version of your dataset.